 Meet Fees ———-Register Here Online

-Fees are set on a staggered scale to encourage early entries.
-Entry fees are the same for both events and are per participant.
+Fees are set to encourage online entries by August 21 with a $10 increase after that date.
+Entry fees are per participant.
 Persons competing as part of a team must register and pay individually.
 Please indicate your team name in the Notes box of the registration screen.
+Only one punch rental is required per team.
 Note: Any participant under the age of 18 can only compete as part of a team of which at least one member is an adult.
 Online registration is required except for Day of Event Registration.
-To Register Online: click the link above and complete the forms.
-If you are competing as part of a team, please use the Notes area to indicate the names of your team and fellow members.
-Then execute an online payment using a credit card or a PayPal account.
-Once you receive your confirmation email, click the link for signing your waiver online.
-You’re done!
-Special warning about Day of the Event registration: Maps will be printed according to the numbers registered by the regular registration deadline (August 23).
-A few extra maps will be printed to accommodate competitors who register on the day of the event, but it’ll be first come first served.
+To Register Online: click the link and complete the form.
+If you are competing as part of a team, please use the Notes area to indicate the names of your team and fellow members, but all must register separately.
+Then, click continue to sign your waiver online.
+Then click to execute an online payment through PayPal using a credit card or a PayPal account.
+You do not have to have an existing PayPal account to pay through them, nor do you need to set up an account.
+Any credit card may be used.
+Register-Sign Waiver-Pay and you’re done!
+Special warning about registrations after August 21st : Maps will be printed according to the numbers registered by the regular registration deadline.
+A limited number of maps will be printed to accommodate competitors who register after August 21st, but it’ll be first come first served.
 When those maps run out, we will not be able to register anyone else.
-To avoid the risk of disappointment, register on-line by the late deadline.
+To avoid the risk of disappointment, register online by 11:59pm EDT August 21.

-Late and Day of Event: Register Online or Onsite August 26th $50 ($40 for members of all orienteering clubs) for 3 and 6-Hour events
+Late and Day of Event: Register Online or Onsite August 25th $35 for 3-Hour and $40 for 6-Hour events

 Questions?
 Email: Info@Buffalo-Orienteering.org or phone 716-480-1713.
 Please limit calls to reasonable times.